Meet Our Faculty

 He is privileged to be able to create a halacha curriculum at Naaleh that demonstrates the relevance, beauty, and meaning of living a committed Torah lifestyle.

 Sari Kopitnikoff is an energetic and creative teacher who is passionate about the field of education.
 For over 10 years, Sari has worked in education both formally and informally, teaching hundreds of students, creating and implementing original programs, and designing unique educational materials.
 She received her bachelor’s and master’s degrees from Yeshiva University as well as a certificate in Experiential Jewish Education.
 During college, Sari minored in Art and studied computer graphics and animation at The Fashion Institute of Technology.

 In the classroom, Sari utilizes game-based learning, differentiated instruction, and interest-based activities to maximize engagement.
 She integrates technology and encourages out-of-the-box thinking.
 Overall, she thrives on making the classroom both an enjoyable and an effective environment in which students can learn.

 In her spare time (when she’s not busy preparing lessons and planning classroom activities) she loves to be involved in art, photography, reading, and writing.
 She coauthored and illustrated Wordwatch, a book for teens about shmirat halashon, and is in the process of authoring and illustrating additional publications.
 Aside from working on books, she runs various ongoing digital art projects.
 Sari loves to use her creativity and imagination to educate, entertain, and inspire.
-She’s excited to be joining the Naaleh team.
+She’s excited to be part of the Naaleh team.

 Mrs. Ricki Kurtz